 [Ishwardas, a Hindu Brahman contemporary of Aurangzeb, in the preface to his historical account, employs hyperbole to convey the unparalleled level of security and prosperity experienced in India under Aurangzeb’s just rule, by Muslim and non-Muslim citizens alike]

 For now, some random bits of information have been presented below as a preview of what’s to come in future.
-All the contentious issues regarding Aurangzeb, such as his policy on temple destruction, his treatment of non-muslims, of rebels such as Shivaji and Tegh Bahadur, and of his own kin, the economy of India, the living conditions of the lowest strata of society, etc. will dealt with in thorough detail insha-Allah.
+All the contentious issues regarding Aurangzeb, such as his policy on temple destruction, his treatment of non-muslims, of rebels such as Shivaji and Tegh Bahadur, and of his own kin, the economy of India, the living conditions of the lowest strata of society, etc. will eventually be addressed in thorough detail here insha-Allah.

 AURANGZEB – A TRULY ISLAMIC RULER